 - Simple.
 This is used for prompts using Text Input.
-This is the default value. - ❑ Static.
+This is the default value. - Static.
 This is used for prompts using Selection.
 This option allows you to select multiple values at run time. - Dynamic.
 This is used for prompts using Data Values.
 This option allows you to select multiple values at run time. - Optional.
-This is used for prompts using Single or Multiselect parameters. - 4.
+This is used for prompts using Single or Multiselect parameters. - ❑ Sort Prompt Values.
+This is used to determine how the values are sorted.
+Ascending is the default. - 4.
 Click OK, and click OK again to close the Create a filtering dialog box.